 A common frustration and confusion with clients is when their website images don’t appear as they expect.
 They think the image is too zoomed in, or too cropped or too panoramic feeling.
 This is because we need to consider how an image behaves with wherever it’s being placed.

-For visualization purposes, let’s imagine the image is placed within a box – because indeed it is – whether it’s a slider (box), or an image grid (another box), or a full width image (the page itself can be the box).
+For visualization purposes, let’s imagine the image is placed within a box – because indeed it is – whether it’s a slider, or an image grid, or a full width image.

 There are three options for your image within that box

-Consider the below 2 examples with the pink image box and observe the 2 different images placed within the image box.
+Consider the below two examples with the pink image box and observe the image placed within the image box.

 - The image can stay in its original form and be whatever height and width it is originally.
 As you can see above, this might not always fit the image box well.
 Look at all that white space on the left and right.
 The image and the image box would have to be the exact same height and width for it to fit perfectly, which isn’t too realistic especially with responsive design.